-1. The following types of development are acceptable in principle on public open space and other outdoor sports and recreation facilities which are available to the public:

-- a) Environmental improvements which enhance the site's environmental quality or green infrastructure benefits, including built facilities necessary for the use of the site; - b) Other development proposals, where: - An assessment has been undertaken which has clearly shown the public open space or outdoor sports facilities to be surplus to Sefton's standards; or - The loss of public open space or outdoor sports facilities resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; - The development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss.

-2. Development in Countryside Recreation Areas should protect and enhance their informal recreation use, subject to other Plan policies.
+- 1. The following types of development are acceptable in principle on open space: - a) Environmental improvements which enhance the site's environmental quality or green infrastructure benefits, including built facilities necessary for the use of the site - b) Other development proposals, where: - An assessment has been undertaken which has clearly shown the public open space or outdoor sports facilities to be surplus to Sefton's standards, or - The loss of public open space or outdoor sports facilities resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location - The development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss. - 2.
+Development in Countryside Recreation Areas should protect and enhance their informal recreation use, subject to other Plan policies.

-- Strategic policy NH1 Environmental assets - EQ9 Provision of public open space, strategic paths and trees in development
+- NH1 Environmental assets - EQ9 Provision of public open space, strategic paths and trees in development